Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 It's pretty easy to see that this solution for $\alpha$ does satisfy $ \alpha = \argmin_\alpha \sum_k \bigg( \hat{J_\alpha^*}(x_k) - J_k^d \bigg) $; plugging this solution for $\alpha$ into $\hat{J}_\alpha^*(x)=\psi^T(x)\alpha$ yields $\hat{J}_\alpha^*(x) = J^d_k$.
 Therefore, approximating $J^*$ using any linear function approximator will guarantee $\hat{J}^*$ coverges to $J^*$.

-### More Detail on HJB
+### HJB Fundamentals

-It's a bit degrading to think of HJB as just a mechanism to solve for $u$ given $J^*$; in general, HJB is a fact/an optimality condition.
-If your policy and cost-to-go are optimal, the HJB will be true.
-(This is the HJB Sufficiency Theorem).
+It's a bit degrading to think of HJB as just a mechanism to solve for $u$ given $J^*$; in general, HJB is a *sufficiency theorem* (note the difference between "sufficient" for optimality and "necessary" for optimality).
+If your policy and cost-to-go satisfy HJB, you can be sure that your policy is optimal.

+There are, however, many caveats to be careful of:
+ - even if your policy and cost-to-go satisfy HJB, this does not mean your cost-to-go is optimal.
+For example, adding a constant to an optimal cost-to-go function makes it no longer optimal, but may still satisfy HJB.
+Satisfying HJB is only sufficient to show optimality of your *policy*.
+ - HJB is a necessary condition only *if* you know that the *optimal* cost-to-go function is continuously differentiable.
+If not, HJB doesn't really apply (since the HJB equation involves a derivative of the cost-to-go).
+An example is a bang-bang controller; the cost-to-go of a bang-bang controller is not differentiable [(proof)](https://underactuated.mit.edu/dp.html#minimum_time_double_integrator), so HJB is not applicable.
+ - In general, finding the optimal cost-to-go function $J^*$ is probably impossible.
+We know the optimal cost-to-go functions for some canonical systems (i.e. a linear system, which has optimal cost-to-go of the form $J^* = x^TSx$), but for most systems, we have to get an approximation of $J^*$ (i.e. using Neural-fitted cost-to-go functions, linear function approximators).
+In these cases, you can forget about HJB optimality since you'll never find $J^*$ anyway.

 To get a better understanding of why HJB is a condition for optimality, we first do an informal derivation of the equation: